xoofx/git-rocket-filter/Readme.md

 - `--keep '/My/Sub/**/MyFolder'`: Keeps all folders `MyFolder`recursively from the folder `/My/Sub`
 - `--keep '* => entry.Discard = entry.Size > 10000;'`: Keeps only files that are less than 10,000 bytes

+> Note:
+> - For **patterns with scripts**, they are resolved before patterns with no scripts, in the order they are passed to the command line (or in the order of lines from a script file).
+> - For **patterns with no scripts**, the rules are squashed in the same way `.gitignore` is squashing them, meaning that order is not relevant in this case.

 ___
 #### `--keep-script <script_file>`